lindenb/jvarkit/docs/VCFComposite.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
+    -max, --max, --max-variants
+      [20180718] Max variants per gene.
+If different than -1, used to set a maximum number of variants per gene; The idea is to filter out the gene having a large number of variants.
+      Default: -1
     --maxRecordsInRam
       When writing  files that need to be sorted, this will specify the number of records stored in RAM before spilling to disk.
 Increasing this number